Jeddah Municipality begins enforcing the fencing of vacant land on the main axes and streets

 Posted in

-The Municipality pointed out that the axes and streets targeted by the fencing decision include The Ministry of Municipal and Rural Affairs and Housing has launched its awareness campaign to implement the decision to fence off vacant lands, as the decision targets owners of vacant (commercial) lands located on the main axes with high traffic density in the main cities (Riyadh, Jeddah, Makkah, Medina and Dammam), which will be illustrated through a GIS program within the initiative to address visual distortion
+The Ministry of Municipal and Rural Affairs and Housing has launched its awareness campaign to implement the decision to fence off vacant lands, as the decision targets owners of vacant (commercial) lands located on the main axes with high traffic density in the main cities (Riyadh, Jeddah, Makkah, Medina and Dammam), which will be illustrated through a GIS program within the initiative to address visual distortion